Herbalism Apprenticeship

 Understand body systems

-Explore non-Western herbal traditions
+Explore Western and non-Western herbal traditions

-Examine political impact and roots of herbalism
+Examine political impact of herbalism and roots of herbalism

-Explore spiritual herbalism
+Explore spiritual herbalism through somatic and land based practices

 Learn cultural roots of herbalism

-Applications for the 2024 Herbalism Apprenticeship Program are now closed.
-Submit the form below to join our waiting list and be the first to know when applications open in 2025.
+Applications for the 2025 Herbalism Apprenticeship Program are now closed.
+Submit the form below to join our waiting list and be the first to know when applications open in 2026.

 Please subscribe to our mailing list to receive important updates on this program and the application process.